-To choose to display or not the GUI Kit selection at Start or exit the application.
+To choose to load/save a configuration and to choose to display or not the GUI Kit selection at Start or Exit the application.

 - Do not display GUI Kit selection at Start: Check this box to always open NXP GUI as the current GUI version.
 Uncheck this box to display the product selection box at NXP GUI startup. - Exit: Exits the NXP GUI application.